Trump May Look Like He's Winning The Trade War, But Hurdles Remain

 On Wednesday he ratcheted up pressure on India, doubling new tariffs on goods from there to 50% from 25% because of its imports of oil from Russia.
 The same rate is in store for goods from Brazil, after Trump complained about its prosecution of former leader Jair Bolsonaro, a Trump ally.
 And Switzerland, which Trump had previously praised, is facing 39% tariffs after a conversation between its leader and Trump derailed a deal.

-He also noted they lack specific enforcement mechanisms for the big investments announced, including $550 billion for Japan and $600 billion for the EU.
+He also noted they lack specific enforcement mechanisms for the big investments announced, including $550bn for Japan and $600bn for the EU.

 The deal frustrated winemakers and farmers, who had sought a zero-for-zero tariff.
 Francois-Xavier Huard, head of France's FNIL national dairy sector federation, said 15% was better than the threatened 30%, but would still cost dairy farmers millions of euros.

-European experts say von der Leyen's move did avert higher tariffs, calmed tensions with Trump, averting potentially higher duties on semiconductors, pharmaceuticals and cars, while making largely symbolic pledges to buy $750 billion of U.S. strategic goods and invest over $600 billion.
+European experts say von der Leyen's move did avert higher tariffs, calmed tensions with Trump, averting potentially higher duties on semiconductors, pharmaceuticals and cars, while making largely symbolic pledges to buy $750bn of US strategic goods and invest over $600bn.
 Meeting those pledges will fall to individual EU members and companies, and cannot be mandated by Brussels, trade experts and analysts note.

-U.S. officials insist Trump can re-impose higher tariffs if he believes the EU, Japan or others are not honoring their commitments.
+US officials insist Trump can re-impose higher tariffs if he believes the EU, Japan or others are not honouring their commitments.
 But it remains unclear how that would be policed.

 And lastly, the main premise for the tariffs Trump has imposed unilaterally faces legal challenges.
 His legal team met with stiff questioning during appellate court oral arguments over his novel use of the 1977 International Emergency Economic Powers Act, historically used for sanctioning enemies or freezing their assets, to justify his tariffs.
 A ruling could come any time and regardless of the outcome seems destined to be settled ultimately by the Supreme Court.